RandyGonzalez95/CS480_Gonzalez/PA7/README.md

-# PA6: Model Loading
+# PA7: Solar System

 ## Team Members
 - Brett Knadle
 - Phillip Vong
 - Randy Gonzalez

+## Objective:
+- The objective of this project is to build an interactive solar system.
+- Use Assimp to load models and textures for the planets/moons.
+- Use a data file for info on each object (size, orbit radius, rotation,...).

+## Extra Credit
+- Live adjustment of simulation speed.
+- Configuration file.

 ## Dependencies, Building, and Running
 This program only runs if a object file path is specified in the command line.
-If you place an object file in the models folder you would enter this in the command line: ./Tutorial ../models/{FILENAME.obj} ../models/{FILENAME.png}
+If you place an object file in the models folder you would enter this in the command line: ./PA7 ../SolarSystem.config

 ## Dependency Instructions
 For both of the operating systems to run this project installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials).